This article has links to products and services we love, which we may make commission from.

 Edinburgh Airport is located in the West of the City, near to Newbridge and Ratho.

-There are also early morning and late evening trams which connect the airport to the heart of the city.
+There are also early morning and late evening trams connecting the airport to the city’s heart.

-If you are looking for a hotel to stay in at the airport, there are a few options.
+There are a few options if you are looking for a hotel to stay in at the airport.

 The Premier Inn and Travelodge hotels located at the airport are actually a considerable distance from the terminal, and so you should use caution if you are catching an early morning flight and looking to book into these hotels.